nrfconnect/sdk-nrf/samples/nrf9160/lte_ble_gateway/README.rst

    #.
 After reboot, the kit connects to nRF Cloud, and the pattern disappears from the web page.
 #.
 Observe that LED 4 is turned on to indicate that the connection is established.
 #.
 Observe that the device count on your nRF Cloud dashboard is incremented by one.
 #.
-Set switch 2 in the position marked as **N.C.** and observe that simulated GNSS data is sent to nRF Cloud.
+Set switch 2 in the position marked as **N.C.** and observe that GNSS data is sent to nRF Cloud.
 #.
 Make sure that the Thingy:52 has established a connection to the application.
    This is indicated by its led blinking green.
 #.
 Flip the Thingy:52, with the USB port pointing upward, to trigger the sending of the sensor data to nRF Cloud.